 You have just controlled that person’s actions with an effective use of light.
 This disruption in vision provided an obstacle to whatever he had planned to do.
 However, if this person ends up not posing a threat, you can immediately remove the light from the persons face and eyes.

-The number one thing a light offers is more time.
+An important thing light offers is more time.

 Now that you have bought yourself some time what are you going to do?
 In this scenario, it might not be a bad idea to step back into the restaurant you just walked out of.